qPCR4vir/nana-docs/source/02-Getting Started.md

 A window system usually uses an input focus to represent a window which would receive the keyboard events.
 In general, the user clicks on a window to set the input focus in the Nana C++ Library.
 Additionally, the program can set which window gets the input focus by calling nana::API::focus_window(window wd) or the member function nana::widget::focus().

-The structure of a keyboard event contains:
+The structure of a keyboard events contains:

 \code{.cpp}
     struct arg_keyboard : public event_arg
     {
         event_code evt_code;             ///< it is event_code::key_press in current event
         ::nana::window window_handle;    ///< A handle to the event window
-		mutable wchar_t key;	    ///< the key corresponding to the key pressed mutable bool ignore;	    ///< this member is not used bool ctrl;	                ///< keyboard Ctrl is pressed? bool shift;	                ///< keyboard Shift is pressed };
+        mutable wchar_t key;             ///< the key corresponding to the key pressed mutable bool ignore;             ///< this member is not used bool alt
+        bool ctrl;                       ///< keyboard Ctrl is pressed? bool shift;                      ///< keyboard Shift is pressed };
 \endcode

 As the definition shown, the members `key` and `ignore` are defined as `mutable`, this feature will be explained later.